spatie/laravel-data/docs/as-a-data-transfer-object/request-to-data-object.md

 }
 ```

-This package can automatically resolve a `SongData` object from these values by using the `SongData` class we saw iin an
+This package can automatically resolve a `SongData` object from these values by using the `SongData` class we saw in an earlier chapter:
-earlier chapter:

 ```php
 class SongData extends Data